xyshyniaphy/ai_airticket/spec.md

 ```
 User sends: /run
 Bot replies: 🔍 Starting flight search based on your configuration...
 I will notify you when the results are ready.
-[After processing all searches from config.yaml]:
+[After processing all searches from .env]:
 Bot sends: [Formatted summary for first search]
 Bot sends: [Formatted summary for second search]
 ...